scala/scala3-cross.g8/src/main/g8/README.md

-## sbt project cross-compiled with Dotty and Scala 2
+## sbt project cross-compiled with Scala 3 and Scala 2

 ### Usage